temporal-sa/temporal-money-transfer-java/README.md

 Comment out the RuntimeException in the workflow code (`AccountTransferWorkflowImpl.java`) and restart the worker to fix the 'bug'.

 #### Simulate API Downtime (recover on 5th attempt)
-Will introduce artifical delays in the `charge` activity's API calls.
+Will introduce artifical delays in the `withdraw` activity's API calls.
 This will cause activity retries.
 After 5 retries, the delay will be removed and the workflow will proceed.

-#### Insufficient Funds (unrecoverable failure)
+#### Invalid Account (unrecoverable failure)
-Fails a workflow with a message.
+Introduces an unrecoverable failure in the `deposit` activity (invalid account).
+The workflow will fail after running compensation activities (`undoWithdraw`).

 #### Schedule a recurring transfer
 Creates a [Schedule](https://docs.temporal.io/workflows#schedule) that will run a set of workflows on a cadence.